Years ago, I received a simple piece of career advice:

-It applies to marketing too — aim to only sell to prospective clients who are already eager to work with you.
-Then there’s no feeling of “selling.”
+It applies to marketing too — aim to sell only to prospective clients who are already eager to work with you.
+By doing so, there will be no feeling of “selling.”
 There’s only connecting from the heart, helping them genuinely, and answering their questions.

 Imagine never having to overcome objections… do multiple follow-ups… use compelling incentives to persuade others to “invest in themselves.”

-The more you feel like you have to “sell”, the less pleasant it is for everyone:
+The more you try to “sell”, the less pleasant for everyone:

-With authentic marketing, we work towards never again having to feel like we are selling.
+With authentic marketing, we work towards never again having to feel like we’re “selling”.

-With these steps, you’ll grow an audience who is eager to connect with you.
+With these steps, you’ll grow an increasingly larger audience who is eager to connect with you.
 They sense your caring and trust your authenticity.

-Your authentic offerings (products and services) become a natural arising from your passion and compassion.
+Your authentic offerings (products and services) naturally arises from the intersection of your passion and experiences, integrated with your compassion for the audience.
 It is neither forced nor artificial, but in a spirit of service that is resonant with your audience.

 “How can I connect and uplift?”